The raise is done and the dust is settled...now for the next question: What can you do with your slice of pie?

 How long do I have to keep my shares for?

 Offers to sell shares that have been issued under CSF offers are not covered by the CSF regime.
-Investors are not able to sell shares acquired under a CSF offer within 12 months of their issue without a prospectus or other disclosure document, unless an exemption in s708 applies (e.g. sales to sophisticated or professional investors) or unless ASIC gives relief.
+Investors are not able to sell shares acquired under a CSF offer within 12 months of their issue without a prospectus or other disclosure document, unless:

-To find out more, head to ASIC RG 261, or find specific answers to your queries in the Offer Document and company constitution prepared by the Issuer.
+To find out more about the rules around CSF, head to ASIC RG 261, speak to a financial professional, or find specific company answers to your queries in the Offer Document and company constitution prepared by the Issuer.

 How do I get informed about the performance of the company?